aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 {{% /alert %}}

 * Karpenter OCI tags and Helm chart version are now valid semantic versions, meaning that the `v` prefix from the git tag has been removed and they now follow the `x.y.z` pattern.
 * Starting with `0.35.8` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
+If working with a cluster with a network policy that blocks Ingress, ports 8001, 8443 will need to be allowlisted.

 ### Upgrading to `0.34.0`+